erikw/jekyll-glossary_tooltip/README.md

 This could be e.g.
 {% glossary cat, display: cats%}
-{% glossary some term, display: some other display%}
+{% glossary some term, display: some other display text %}
 ```

 **Note** that a term name can not contain a `,`, as this is the argument separator character.